-- Arrange for a community language interpreter through our Happy to Translate partnership. - Arrange for a British Sign Language Interpreter. - Translate written material such as leaflets, posters and letters. - Translate written material into Braille, Large Print and or alternative formats.
+- Arrange for a community language interpreter. - Arrange for a British Sign Language Interpreter. - Translate written material such as leaflets, posters and letters. - Translate written material into Braille, Large Print and or alternative formats.

 We also have portable loop systems available in our offices.
 We provide accessible offices however, home visits may be arranged if you cannot visit our offices.